VolkovLabs/business-variable/README.md

 ## Getting Started

-The Variable panel is not included in the Grafana Catalog.
-It can be downloaded directly from GitHub.
+The Variable panel is under the Grafana team review.
+Meanwhile, it can be downloaded directly from GitHub.

 ## Highlights

 - Allows updating dashboard variables as a Table and Tree View.
 - Displays statuses based on thresholds from data sources.
 - Supports single and multi-value variables with the All option.
-- Allows filtering values.
+- Allows filtering values by pattern and selected favorites.
 - Supports follow when scrolling (sticky).
+- Supports multiple Tree Views using tabs.

 ## Documentation